How to Visit Mt Vesuvius in 2025: by Car, Bus & Tours

 • November – December: 9 am – 3 pm.

 Good to know: The ‘closing’ times are actually the last scheduled entry times.
 You have to exit no later than 1 hour after the official closing time.
-So for example in summer, you can enter at no later than 6 pm and stay until 7 pm.
+So, for example, in the summer you can enter no later than 6 pm and stay until 7 pm.

 Mt Vesuvius Tickets

-Luckily, the rules when you can actually enter have recently been loosened.
-You can now enter the site 30 minutes before and up to 90 minutes after your scheduled time (so, for example, if you book a ticket for 10 am, you can enter anywhere between 9.30 am and 11.30 am).
+At the moment, you can enter the site 40 minutes before and up to 100 minutes after your scheduled time (so, for example, if you book a ticket for 10 am, you can enter anywhere between 9.20 am and 11.40 am).
 But be sure to check the official site in case anything changes again!

-When driving to the top, we saw some signs at the local restaurants advertising Mt Vesuvius tickets.
-So it might be possible to get them last-minute as well.
+When driving to the top, we saw signs at the local restaurants advertising Mt Vesuvius tickets.
 But if you want to pay a fair price and not have to stress about it, it’s best to simply book your tickets online in advance.

 Hiking at Mount Vesuvius